Cleridwen/Planetside-2-hitmarker-sounds/README.md

 ## Download

-- Make sure you have an updated version of AutoHotKey installed.
+- Make sure you have an updated version of AutoHotkey installed.
 Download the official version of AHK here: https://www.autohotkey.com/
 - Download the latest version of the .AHK scripts from the [releases](https://github.com/Cleridwen/Planetside-2-hitmarker-sound/releases/latest).

 If you want to test early versions of the script, you can also directly download the files up there.